 Try a form of salmon fly fishing that will change your sport for good

-It’s quite a bold statement but also something we believe in as we over the last decade have developed this sport and seen salmon behaviour we never have seen before.
+It’s a pretty bold statement but also something we believe in as we have developed this sport over the last decade and seen salmon behaviour we have never seen before.

-This form of speed-fly fishing relates a lot to spinning and the action is heart-stopping great.
+Speed-fly fishing relates to spinning, and the action is heart-stopping great.

-Cast the fly across the river or even upstream and rip it in as fast as you possibly can…That is the basics and once you get to know the procedure you will see salmon chasing your fly across the river often hitting it in a great splash.
+Cast the fly across the river or even upstream and rip it in as fast as possible…That is the basics, and once you learn the procedure, you will see salmon chasing your fly across the river, often hitting it in a great splash.

-Its a form of fishing that works great on salmon the first second and 3´rd cast after that…the salmon won’t come to the fly that eagerly …so it is worth practising a bit before you visit your favorite known salmon lies.
+It’s a form of fishing that works excellently on salmon, the first, second and 3´rd cast after that…the salmon won’t come to the fly that eagerly …so it is worth practising a bit before you visit your favourite known salmon lies.

 Two good tips

-- When you speed-retrieve your fly …leave it motionless on the surface before it reaches the top guide of your rod – The salmon will very often take the fly in a big swirl or by jumping straight out of the water.
+- When you speed-retrieve your fly …leave it motionless on the surface before it reaches the top guide of your rod – The salmon will very often take the fly in a big swirl or jump straight out of the water.

 The size of this Sunray

-This a 90 – 100 -millimetre fly…or medium version – The tubing is 45 millimetres long – The tubing is 3.2/2.0 mm. thick – The tubing diameter is flexible due to the special nylon compound we have formulated – So bigger hooks than those we suggest could be used
+This a 90 – 100 -millimetre fly…or a big version – The tubing is 45 millimetres long – The tubing is 3.2/2.0 mm. thick – The tubing diameter is flexible due to the special nylon compound we have formulated – So bigger hooks than those we suggest could be used.

 Why are these long wing Sunray Shadow flies so good?